mekahaun/chatbot-metrics-dash-hosting-dot-com/docs/01-SERVER-SETUP-GUIDE.md

 ### **Prerequisites:**
 1. An AWS account.
 2. Git installed on your local machine.
-3. Your Next.js project pushed to a Git repository (e.g., GitHub, GitLab).
+3. Next.js project pushed to a Git repository (e.g., GitHub, GitLab).
 4. A terminal or command prompt on your computer (e.g., Terminal, PowerShell, CMD).

 ---